Rshep3087/personal-blog/content/career-update.md

 Title: Career Update
-Date: 2020-08-29 10:20
+Date: 2020-08-29 20:00
 Category: Blog
 Tags: career
 Slug: career-update
 Authors: Ryan Sheppard
 Summary: An Update on my Career
-Status: draft

 I have recently made the transition to software engineering full-time.
 I accepted a role as an Associate Software Engineer on the Cloud Center of Excellence team with T-Mobile.

+# How I Made the Transition
+I did not take a traditional route when becoming a software engineer.
+I have a Bachelor's in Mechanical Engineering, but have always had interest in software development.

 ## Before T-Mobile
-Before joining T-Mobile, I worked in two roles for Emerson Pressure Management, my most recent role a Research & Development Engineer and before R&D as a Test & Evaluation Engineer (T&E Engineer).
-These were both roles that I used my background in Mechanical Engineering for, but also had software aspects to them.
-In my role as a T&E Engineer I owned our data acquisition software and hardware solutions.
-The responsibility gave me the experience to realize I wanted to make the transition to software engineering full-time.
-I learned about source code control, unit testing, software architecture, continuous integration and other software topics while developing the applications used in our labs.

-## Learning Python
-I also spent time creating data analysis tools for our team in Python.
-I initially used Python to develop personal scripts for data manipulation and analysis in Excel and CSV files.
-We had monthly presentations in front of the team, where I ended up sharing the results from these tools.
-There was initial interest from team members to use these tools, but when I explained that these were Python scripts and would require the engineer to write code that interest fell off.
-I realized that there were significant time savings in common engineering data analysis tasks using these scripts.
-I took this as an opportunity to help the team and grow my skills in Python.
-I created a desktop data analysis application to share with my teams using PySimpleGUI, Pandas, Openpyxl and PyInstaller.
-PySimpleGUI was used for creating the graphical user interface.
-The application was quite simple and I need to provide a POC pretty quick to show my manager that it could be done.

-Outside of Emerson, I spent time learning Python.
+I have worked in three professional roles before making the transition to software development.
+In all three roles I developed software as a significant responsibility of the role.

+**Mechanical Engineering Co-op**

+Developed a small application for acquiring data during water heater tests with LabVIEW.

+**Test & Evaluation Engineer**

+Developed and maintained a large data acquisition application in LabVIEW.
+This was much more complex application with database interaction, REST API calls, and a complicated UI.
+This is where I first learned about software development for large applications.
+I learned about source code control, unit testing, continuous integration and software design as needed as the application grew.

+**Research & Development Engineer**

+In this role I really grew my Python skills by building a data analysis application for the Test & Evaluation team.
+This application used many Python libraries including pandas, requests, pytest, and PySimpleGUI.

+**Outside of Work**

 To learn web development I developed StrengthLog, a Flask web application for tracking my workouts.
 I have also used the PyBites platform to learn more about the Python standard library.
 This was extremely beneficial during my interviews as I wrote unit test with pytest and practiced with pytest on the platform.

+# Moving Forward

+I plan to write a few posts each month over my learnings at work.
+I am excited to start my role with T-Mobile and know there will be tons of learnings to do.